helverinio/misw4406-14-desacopla2/terraform/README.md

 terraform destroy
 ```

-**Warning**: This will delete all data in the database.
-Ensure you have backups if needed.
+**Warning**: This will delete all data in all PostgreSQL instances.
+Since backups are disabled, all data will be permanently lost.

 ## Support